Student loans in the United States: Age

 According to a CNBC analysis, the highest student debt balances are carried by adults aged 25–49, with the lowest debt loads held by those aged 62 and older.

-As of 2021, approximately 7.8 million Americans from 18-25 carry student loan debt, with an average balance of almost $15,000.
+As of 2021, approximately 7.8 million Americans from 18 to 25 carry student loan debt, with an average balance of almost $15,000.
 For adults between the ages of 35 and 49, the average individual balance owed exceeded $42,000.
-The average debt for adults between 50 to 61 is slightly lower.
+The average debt for adults between 50 and 61 is slightly lower.
 These balances include loans for their education and their children.

 Federal loans

 Loans to students

 Stafford and Perkins loans were federal loans made to students.
 These loans did not consider credit history (most students have no credit history); approval was automatic if the student met program requirements.
 Nearly all students are eligible to receive federal loans.

-Payment/discharge
+Payment and discharge

 The student makes no payments while enrolled at least half-time.
 If a student drops below half time or graduates, a six-month deferment begins.
 If the student returns to least half-time status, the loans are again deferred, but a second episode no longer qualifies and repayment must begin.
 All Perkins loans and some undergraduate Stafford loans are subsidized.
 Loan amounts are limited.

 Many deferment and forbearance options are offered in the Federal Direct Student Loan program.

 Disabled borrowers have the possibility of discharge.
 Other discharge provisions are available for teachers in specific critical subjects or in a school that has more than 30% of its students on reduced-price lunch.
 They qualify for discharge of Stafford, Perkins, and Federal Family Education Loan Program loans up to $77,500.

 Any person employed full-time by a 501(c)(3) non-profit group, or another qualifying public service organization, or serving in a full-time AmeriCorps or Peace Corps position, qualifies for discharge after 120 qualifying payments.
 However, loan discharge is considered taxable income.
 Loans discharged that were not the result of long-term public service employment constitute taxable income.

+Student loan borrowers may have their existing federal student loan debt removed if they can prove that their school misled them.
+The program is called Borrower Defense to Repayment or Borrower Defense.

 Subsidies are conditional depending on financial need.
 Pricing and loan limits are determined by Congress.
 Undergraduates typically receive lower interest rates, while graduate students typically can borrow more.
 Disregarding risk has been criticized as contributing to inefficiency.
 Financial needs may vary from school to school.
 The government covers interest charges while the student is in college.
 For example, those who borrow $10,000 during college owe $10,000 upon graduation.